Gitea: How to Painlessly Self-Host Your Organization’s Source Code

 Instead of moving towards a load-balanced or clustered configuration to support more usage, you will likely be better served with multiple, single-server instances of Gitea.
 This is called “federation” – and it’s something that’s becoming more and more popular in large organizations.

-One group may find a that a plug-in or customization adds a lot of value – and then other groups can simply follow that usage.
+One group may find that a plug-in or customization adds a lot of value – and then other groups can simply follow that usage.
 This federated approach increases organizational agility overall.

 Gitea’s repository mirroring makes it relatively easy to replicate critical Git repositories so that teams can still work at minimal capacity until the production environment is back up and running.

 For developers, the most critical capability to restore is the ability to read/download code.
 Even if they can’t share/upload their code to the repository right away, they won’t be blocked from working on changes locally.
 This is why a two-stage disaster recovery plan is generally preferred for source control.